David-Peede/MUC19/vcf_data/README.md

 # `vcf_data`

-This directory contains the code to replicate the VCF data generation used in this study.
+This directory contains the code to replicate the VCF data used in this study.

 ## Packages